YanWittmann/launch-anything/doc/how-to.md

 #### Cloud Tiles

 Using the cloud tiles feature, you can synchronize your cloud tiles between all your devices.
-This is especially useful for URL tiles, as they are device independent.
+This is especially useful for URL tiles, as those are the device independent ones.
 Find out how to set up this for you in the **[cloud-tiles.md](cloud-tiles.md)** file.

+No, really.
+They have changed they way I use the launch bar.
+I think they were one of the best additions so far.

 #### Execute the last executed tile